tkurki/navgauge/README.md

 - Gauges: http://navgauge.herokuapp.com/gauges.html

 ## Getting started with sample data
-0. Install Node.js
+- Install Node.js
-1. Install Navgauge from tarball:
+- Install Navgauge from tarball:
 ```
 npm install https://github.com/tkurki/navgauge/tarball/master
 ```

-2. Start the server with a sample data from the boat Cassiopeia:
+- Start the server with a sample data set from the boat Cassiopeia:
 ```
 node_modules/navgauge/bin/cassiopeia
 ```

-3. Open [http://localhost:8080/](http://localhost:8080/) to see a navigation display or [http://localhost:8080/busdata.html](http://localhost:8080/busdata.html) to see the raw data
+-  Open [http://localhost:8080/](http://localhost:8080/) to see a navigation display, [http://localhost:8080/swipe.html](http://localhost:8080/swipe.html) for a multi-page display or [http://localhost:8080/gauges.html](http://localhost:8080/gauges.html) for some sample gauges.

 ## Getting started with real data

-Navgauge uses shell commands to start CANboat command line tools `actisense-serial` and `analyzer` (N2K data) and `gpspipe` (NMEA 0183) so those need available on your path.
+Navgauge uses shell commands to start CANboat command line tools `actisense-serial` and `analyzer` (N2K data) and `gpspipe` (NMEA 0183) so those need to be available on your path.

 Once you have command line access you can look at the data you have and figure out how basic navigation data such as speed, bearing and wind speed and direction are represented and figure out how to write the stream definition for your boat.
+See for example [Cassiopeia] (https://github.com/tkurki/navgauge/blob/master/lib/boats/cassiopeia.js).

 Navgauge server is started with bin/server.js and takes the following options: